horeah/PyCmd/README.txt

 to emulate a few power features of UNIX shells (decent Tab-completion, persistent history, etc.)

+[Experimental] PyCmd now also runs on Linux, acting as a front-end for bash

 2. What are some important features?
 ------------------------------------